getsolus/solus-appstream-data/README.md

 - Run `sudo eopkg it appstream-glib`, `appstream-builder --packages-dir=. --include-failed -v`

-- Look in the `example-1-failed.xml.gz` file to see if the appstream generation failed
+- Look in the `example-failed.xml.gz` file to see if the appstream generation failed

-- Look in the `example-1.xml.gz` file to see if the appstream generation succeeded.
+- Look in the `example.xml.gz` file to see if the appstream generation succeeded.

 - Install the package and run `appstream-util validate /usr/share/metainfo/pkgname.xml`